Tips and Tricks WP eCommerce

 }

-The IPN message consists of variables and is available as an array inside your function.
+The PayPal IPN message consists of variables and is available as an array inside your function.
 You can access an element of the array by using the proper variable name.
 To see a list of all the available variables please check the PayPal IPN documentation page.

 Product Display Template for Selling Videos